Some food for thought:

-In some cultures, the guts are considered to be ‘the second brain’.
+In some circles, the guts are considered ‘the second brain’.

 By the time food reaches our guts, there’s no turning back.
 Whatever we choose to put into our mouths and swallow will determine every aspect of our lives and even the lives of our offspring.
 It could, therefore, be argued that the most crucial personal care starts and ends with our food choices.

-A poor food choice may send us to the couch for a couple of hours bloated, heavy and unmotivated but the right food choice will give us wings!
+A poor food choice may send us to the couch for a couple of hours bloated, heavy and unmotivated but the right one will give us wings!

-There is that which the brain in your gut needs and that which your dominant brain – the one in your head – wants.
+There is that which the brain in your gut needs and that which your dominant brain - the one in your head - wants.
 What your dominant brain wants is, all too easily, dictated by our emotional or nervous state.
-A bowl full of hot, sweet gooey mush is probably an emotional choice rather than a sensible response to your nutritional needs.
+A bowl full of hot, sweet gooey joy is most likely an emotional choice rather than an instinctive response to your nutritional needs.
 As is saving room for dessert when hunger has already been satisfied.
-Your guts would simply never make such a choice, not if your system is already facing the dreaded workload of carbs (possibly refined), animal protein, refined salt and even trans fats.
-Once we start to notice the benefits from responsible food choices, it becomes very easy to laugh off some of the suggestions coming from your mind.
+Our guts would simply never make such a choice, not if your system is already facing a workload of carbs (possibly refined), animal protein, refined salt and even trans fats.
+Once we start to notice the benefits from responsible food choices, it becomes very easy to laugh off some of the suggestions that come from our minds.
 Quite often the head makes fickle choices based on sights, smells and memories so it sends out all kinds of mixed messages some of which should simply be dismissed rather than indulged.

 Unless exacerbated by the clinical binge eating disorder known as B.E.D, eating compulsively is a trap we can all fall into as it may carry some underlying emotional stimulus.
 Sometimes though, it’s an inevitable reaction to a plate full of empty calories.

 The most insatiable appetite is automatically curbed when the body has received the RDA or SDA - Sufficient Daily Amount.

 Really, we’re making the choice between quality and quantity.